Healthcare Spaces: Equipment Grounding Clarified in NEC 2023

 The Critical Role of Grounding and Bonding in Healthcare Facilities

 In most commercial or residential settings, the primary goal of the equipment grounding conductor (EGC) is to provide a low-impedance path for fault current to facilitate the operation of an overcurrent protective device.
-While this is still true in healthcare, Article 517 introduces a far more sensitive objective: patient safety.
-Patients, especially those with compromised health or connected to medical equipment, are highly susceptible to microshock—a potentially lethal shock caused by extremely low levels of current (as low as 10 microamperes) passing directly through the heart.
+While this is still true in healthcare, Article 517 emphasizes an even more sensitive objective: patient safety.
+Patients, especially those with compromised health or connected to medical equipment, are highly susceptible to microshock—a potentially lethal effect caused by extremely small currents passing directly through the heart.

-Effective NEC 2023 grounding and bonding practices within the Patient Care Vicinity are our first line of defense against these hazards.
+Effective NEC 2023 grounding and bonding practices within the Patient Care Vicinity are a primary line of defense against these hazards.
 The goal is touch voltage mitigation.
-By ensuring all conductive surfaces a patient or caregiver might touch are at the same electrical potential, we prevent dangerous currents from flowing through a patient’s body.
+By ensuring conductive surfaces a patient or caregiver might touch are at similar electrical potential, we reduce the risk that a dangerous current will flow through a patient’s body.

 NEC 2023 Article 517: Key Grounding and Bonding Updates